kurko/blog/obsidian/essay/_posts/2025-10-03-five-days-on-the-kumano-kodo.md

 We arrive at the *Hongu Taisha* area, respectfully appreciating the view of the shrine, and taking some time to admire banners, the architecture, the gold and silver.
 We continue down the stairs leading to *Hongu*.

 Crossing the village into the fields, we arrive at a special place we've been anticipating for months: the imposing *Oyunohara* (大斎原) *torii*, a tall 111 ft gate (33.9 meters) that represents craftsmanship and transcendence.
+This is it, the gate I've wanted to visit for so long, finally in front of my eyes.

 ### Portals